BareBones-RPG/BoneDustRPG/README.md

 Whenever multiple Player Characters or enemies attack one target, they all roll their damage die and keep the highest result.

 #### Movement
 During Combat, Player Characters can move up to 40 feet or 8 squares on a battle map.
-In the BoneDust RPG, distances are simplified into three categories to make movement and engagement straightforward:
+In the Guazábara RPG, distances are simplified into three categories to make movement and engagement straightforward:

 - **Close**: This represents anything within arm's reach, typically around 5 feet.
 It’s the range for melee combat and immediate interactions.
 Any creature or object in this range can be reached in one movement action.